plast-lab/cclyzer/README.md

     (venv)$    # <--- your prompt should change to something like this

-Now, hile inside the virtualenv, build LLVM-Datalog as follows:
+Now, while inside the virtualenv, build LLVM-Datalog as follows:

     (venv)$ make
     (venv)$ make install